Home » London » London Dungeon tickets

 Sweeney Todd is a barber and a serial killer, and Mrs. Lovett’s assistant is always keen to show you in.

-Oddly, Mrs. Lovett gets her ovens fired up the moment you are in his shop.
+Oddly, Mrs. Lovett fires her ovens up when you are in his shop.

 It is going to be a close shave, for sure!